 Moral Myopia: James during Season 7 has too many examples to list, but the gist of the story is that he wanted Janelle to make the nominations that HE wanted when she was HoH in week four, and when she didn't comply, he got all pissy at her for the entirety of the game.
 This happened in spite of James' multiple betrayals to the Sovereigns.

-No Damage Run: The American version has Danielle, Jun, Alison, Drew, Boogie, Daniele, Adam, Dan, and Lane, who all made it to the final two without ever having an eviction vote cast against them.
+No Damage Run: The American version has Danielle, Jun, Alison, Drew, Boogie, Daniele, Adam, Dan, Lane, Ian, Andy, and Gina Marie, who all made it to the final two without ever having an eviction vote cast against them.
 Alison probably fits closest to this trope, since she was never even on the block for eviction.